m3h3d1/lib/segtree/lazysegtree.md

 - The type S of the monoid
 - The binary operation S op(S a, S b)
-- The function S e() that returns ee
+- The function S e() that returns e
 - The type F of the map
 - The function S mapping(F f, S x) that returns $f(x)$
-- The function F composition(F f, F g) that returns f $\mathrm{\circ gf∘g}$
+- The function F composition(F f, F g) that returns $\mathrm{\circ f∘g}$
-- The function F id() that returns $\mathrm{id}$
+- The function F id() that returns $id$

 ### S & F
-S is data, the type of each element and interval retrieval result. <br/>
+S is data, the type of each element and range query result. <br/>
 F is lazy, the type of values that represent operations(maps).

 ### S op(S a, S b)
 Defines what kind of calculation is used to obtain the interval.

 ### S mapping(F f, S x)
-A function $\mathrm{f}$ that operates on the data value of each node $x$.
+A function $f$ that operates on the data value of each node $x$.

 ### F composition(F f, F g)
-It is a function that adds a new operation to lazy that has already accumulated the operations so far. g is the operation so far, f is the operation to be added after, and returns "a set of operations (composition map) that performs the two operations in order".
+It is a function that adds a new operation to lazy that has already accumulated the operations so far. $g$ is the operation so far, $f$ is the operation to be added after, and returns "a set of operations (composition map) that performs the two operations in order".

 ### S e(), F id()
 These are the functions that return the identity map for the interval retrieval operation and the interval manipulation operation respectively.<br/>